hopfenspace/esp32-neopixel-server/README.md

 - When the configured WiFi is not available the device will fall back to AP mode
 - In AP mode the SSID is `NeopixelServer-XXXXXX` with `XXXXXX` being the last 3 byte of the mac address in hex
 - In AP mode the Password is empty (open network)
+- After not receiving a packet for 10 seconds the fallback animation will be played
+- After boot the fallback animation will be played
+- The default fallback animation is turning all LEDs off (`01000000`)

 ## Packets